 CREAM OF CORNWALL

 The club commissioned a second Gig from Brian Nobbs in 2014.
 Samworth Brothers Sports Trust funded the purchase for which the Club is extremely grateful.
-It was the delivery of this boat that confirmed the choice of Cream and Green as the colour for all the Club’s Gigs
+It was the delivery of this boat that confirmed the choice of Cream and Green as the colour for all the Club’s Gigs.

 THE GRP BOATS

-These were all built by Trevor Deakin at his St Austell facility and used by the club on an almost daily basis for training, social rows and community support rows that we provide for charities and local organisations
+These were all built by Trevor Deakin at his St Austell facility and used by the club on an almost daily basis for training, recreational rows and community support rows that we provide for charities and local organisations